I Wish It Would Rain Down

-"I Wish It Would Rain Down" is a song by Phil Collins from his 1989 album ...But Seriously, featuring lead guitar by Eric Clapton.
-The power ballad was a massive success in early 1990, peaking at No. 3 on the Billboard Hot 100 in the United States and No. 1 on the RPM Top 100 in Canada; in the latter country, it was the highest-selling song of 1990.
-It also reached No. 7 on the UK Singles Chart.
+"I Wish It Would Rain Down" is a song by English musician Phil Collins from his fourth solo studio album, ...But Seriously (1989).
+The song was a chart success in early 1990, peaking at No. 7 on the UK Singles Chart, No. 3 on the US Billboard Hot 100 and No. 1 on the Canadian RPM 100 Singles chart; in the latter country, it was the most successful song of 1990.
 Collins felt that it was as close as he had ever got, at the time, to writing a blues song.

 Eric Clapton plays lead guitar throughout the song, which also features a large gospel choir.
 Regarding Clapton's contribution, Collins recalls, "I said 'Eric, have I never asked you to play?
 Come on, I've got a song right up your street.'"
-Collins also felt that it was a Clapton song.